xlsksh1/xtts-mantella-custom-voices-pack/README.md

 Training your own custom NPCs is really easy, its actually one of the biggest selling points of `XTTS`.

-I'll be using Skyrim to explain.
+We'll be using Skyrim to explain.
 These are the instructions for the current Mantella and XTTS-Mantella-Server version as of time of writting.

 1. Find the NPC files of the NPC you want to target, you will need the in-game name of the NPC and its voice `.wav` sound voice files for training.
 Loose files will have these `.wav` files under `{Mod File}\Sound\Voice\{Mod}.esp\{npc_voicetype}\` in the form of `.fuz` files that must be converted to `.wav`.
 If your NPC is bundled within a `.bsa` file, use [BAE](https://www.nexusmods.com/skyrimspecialedition/mods/974/) to extract them to loose files.
 2. Download and install [XTTS Mantella API Server](https://www.nexusmods.com/skyrimspecialedition/mods/113445).
 Make sure to also download the `gradio mantella request test` files which you will use in step 6, and place it inside this XTTS server's folder too.